dangbert/dangbert.github.io/content/blog/ultimate-terraform-tutorial.md

 }
 ````
 And refactor `docker_image.nginx` to use `var.image_name` as the `name` input.
-Now run `terraform apply` and type "python:3.11" when prompted to provide a value for `var.image_name"`.
+Now run `terraform apply` and type "python:3.11" when prompted to provide a value for `var.image_name`.
 * After applying the changes, you'll notice the Docker container exits immediately.
 Let's fix this by specifying the startup command:

 2. Add the following to `main.tf` as well: